Innocent (actor): Film career

-Innocent played comedy roles in like Ramji Rao Speaking, Mannar Mathai Speaking, Kilukkam, Godfather, Vietnam Colony, Nadodikattu and Devaasuram.
-Innocent has also excelled in character and villain roles such as Keli, Kathodu Kathoram.
+Innocent played has played many comedy roles in movies like Ramji Rao Speaking, Mannar Mathai Speaking, Kilukkam, Godfather, Vietnam Colony, Nadodikattu, Manichitrathazhu, Kalyanaraman, Chronic Bachelor etc. Innocent has also played several character and villain roles in movies such as Keli, Kathodu Kathoram.

+He predominantly worked in Malayalam films in addition to a few Tamil, Kannada, Hindi and English films, mostly in comedic roles.
+In a career spanning more than five decades, he acted in more than 700 films and is considered one of the best comedians in Malayalam cinema.
+He also appeared in roles with negative shades such as in Mazhavilkavadi, Ponmuttayidunna Tharavu and Ganamela.
+Innocent won several awards, including Kerala State Film Award and Kerala Film Critics Award.

-Other films included Kabooliwaala, Gajakesariyogam, Mithunam, Mazhavilkavadi, Manassinakkare, Thuruppugulan, Rasathanthram, and Mahasamudram.
-His effort, along with that of the superstars who starred in these films, played an important role in their success.
-His pairing with K. P. A. C. Lalitha was highly successful in movies such as Ponn Muttayidunna Tharavu, My Dear Muthachchan, Godfather and Manichitrathazhu.
+Other films include Kabooliwaala, Gajakesariyogam, Mithunam, Mazhavilkavadi, Manassinakkare, Thuruppugulan, Rasathanthram,Naran and Mahasamudram.
+His pairing with K. P. A. C. Lalitha was highly successful.
+They have acted together in many movies such as Ponn Muttayidunna Tharavu, My Dear Muthachchan, Godfather and Manichitrathazhu.
+Philip's was his last film before his death in March 2023.

-2020 is the only year he didn't appear in any films due to Cancer treatment since 1980.

 Books

-Innocent has authored five books: Njan Innocent, Cancer Wardile Chiri, Irinjalakudakku Chuttum (memoirs), Mazha Kannadi (collection of short stories) and Chirrikku Pinnil (autobiography).
+Innocent has authored seven books: Njan Innocent, Cancer Wardile Chiri, Irinjalakudakku Chuttum (memoirs), Mazha Kannadi (collection of short stories), Chirrikku Pinnil (autobiography) and Kalante Delhi Yathra Anthikkad Vazhi are some of them.
 Cancer Wardile Chiri (Laughter in the Cancer Ward) is an account of his experiences while undergoing treatment for throat cancer.
 Irinjalakudakku Chuttum won the Kerala Sahitya Akademi Award for Humour in 2020.

 Politics

-Innocent was the Thrissur District Secretary of the Revolutionary Socialist Party during the 1970s.
-He had contested in the Irinjalakkuda municipal council elections as Revolutionary Socialist Party-backed candidate in 1979 and had won that election.
+Innocent was the Irinjalakkuda Mandalam Secretary of the Revolutionary Socialist Party during the 1970s.
+He had contested the Irinjalakkuda municipal council elections as Revolutionary Socialist Party-backed candidate in 1979 and had won that election.
 He was rumoured to be a Left Democratic Front (LDF)-supported independent candidate from the Irinjalakkuda assembly constituency in the 2006 Kerala Legislative Assembly elections but this did not happen.
 Innocent won the 2014 Lok Sabha elections from Chalakudy Lok Sabha constituency in Thrissur district as an independent candidate supported by the LDF.

-He lost in the Lok Sabha elections 2019 to UDF candidate Benny Behanan.
+Innocent lost in the Lok Sabha elections 2019 to UDF candidate Benny Behanan.

 Personal life

-He married Alice on September 26, 1976, and have a son, Sonnet.
-Sonnet is married, with two children, Innocent Jr and Anna.
-Innocent Jr has acted in a documentary as Innocent in childhood.
+On 26 September 1976, Innocent married Alice; they had a son named Sonnet.
+Innocent Jr. and Anna are Sonnet's twin children.
+Childhood Innocent was played by Innocent Jr. in a documentary.

+Illness and death

+On 3 March 2023, Innocent was suddenly hospitalised after feeling ill.
+He was placed under extracorporeal membrane oxygenation (ECMO) support after his condition turned for the worse.
+A cancer survivor, Innocent was in the hospital for nearly three weeks.
+He died at VPS Lakeshore Hospital in Kochi, Kerala, on 26 March 2023, at the age of 75 of complications from COVID-19 as confirmed by Dr. V. P. Gangadharan who was treating him.